kordless/grub-2.0/README.md

 Unlike Google, when Grub is given a site it may return one or more images and/or search indexes.
 Indexes can be queried later by using Solr's time or relatedness functions.

 This process may be useful for testing or training machine learning models or providing new types of search features to users, such as what is being done over at [mitta.us](https://mitta.us).

-In summary, you can imagine Grub-2.0 as an AI powered crawler.

 ## How
 Grub "looks" at the page using a computed aperture implemented with Geckodriver, Firefox, Solr and various maachine learning vision models.
 By passing a site's image to a model, we may find and crop related images or text on the page.
 When image are found they may be passed onto other models for object extraction.